mfouzanshakil/ccript-task/README.md

 # Scheduler App

-  This is a simple front-end application for scheduling events using Next JS, Material UI and FullCalendar.
+  This is a simple front-end application made for Ccript to schedule events using Next JS, Material UI and FullCalendar.

 - ## Installing